Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 **Q.3.c.**  How is making with mushrooms similar to or different from other manufacturing processessuch as 3D printing? (bullet points)

 **Q.3.d.**  Looking forward, how do we go from creating matter with an inert function (e.g., a chair) to creat matter with biological function (i.e., growing a finger or a heart)?
 What new considerations need to be made?

+## (Q4) Prepare for the Group Project
+This question seeks to enable you to prepare for the group formation for the final project.
+Specifically, you will prepare an introduction card that you will exchange with your classmates during the group formations to self organize into your group.

+First, revisit [Kiva](https://www.kiva.org/about) from the pre-class reading.
+Note that you can select various sectors (health, food, agriculture, arts, education,  ... ) or locations across the world.
+[Kiva link-2]( https://www.kiva.org/lend)

+**Q.4.a.** Name 3 sectors that are of interest to you?

+**Q.4.b.**  What role, imagined or as yet unimagined, can bioengineering play in addressing the needs in these sectors?
+(2 to 3 sentences)

+**Q.4.c.**   Pick a location (ideally a region that you are not familiar with).
+What are 3 to 4 specific requests that people from this location have?

+**Q.4.cd**  What role, imagined or as yet unimagined, can bioengineering play in addressing these requests?
+(2 to 3 sentences).

+Provide the answers as part of problem set-2.
+Additionally, you will need to bring your answers as part of the in-class  activity: Brainstorming Needs on Week-4 (Fri 26 April)

 **Extra Credit (5 points)**